merleezy/tokyo-bloom/README.md

 ## Project Overview

 Tokyo Bloom is a custom-built, full-stack MVC web application simulating a Japanese restaurant management system.
 Built using PHP, MySQL, and HTML/CSS/JS to develop and demonstrate a deep understanding of core web development principles and software architecture.
 Features include a home page with Google Maps integration, an online ordering and checkout system, reservation management with real-time availability checking, contact forms with email notifications, and a comprehensive menu system.
-Made as part of a school project/learning experience.

 <!-- TODO: Add live demo or video walkthrough -->